msimpsonnz/msimpsonnz.github.io/_posts/2019-12-02-k8s-to-fargate.md

 ---
 layout: post
-title: k8s to Fargate
+title: Joining Squawk Squad as a volunteer to help with cloud platforms
-summary: In this post we take a look at the process of moving a NestJS API running in k8s to a task definition in AWS Fargate
+summary: In this post we take a look at how I helped save cost by moving a NestJS API running in k8s to a task definition in AWS Fargate
 tags: [aws, fargate]
 ---